 Role Accountabilities and Responsibilities Board of Directors Accountable for the overall corporate governance of GasNet and to the shareholder for their actions.
 The governance role includes the setting of the Company's strategic direction.
-The Board reviews and approves the following asset management processes and plans: - Strategic Plan; - This Asset Management Plan; - Key Policies (health & safety, asset management, financial) - Annual operating and capital expenditure budgets; - Delegated financial authorities for GasNet management and other employees; - Major projects; - Risk Management Plan - Interim and Annual Reports; - Disclosure documents.
+The Board reviews and approves the following asset management processes and plans: Strategic Plan; This Asset Management Plan; Key Policies (health &amp; safety, asset management, financial) Annual operating and capital expenditure budgets; Delegated financial authorities for GasNet management and other employees; Major projects; Risk Management Plan Interim and Annual Reports; Disclosure documents.
 The Board approves any operating expenditure purchase in excess of \$50,000 and capital expenditure purchase in excess of \$25,000.
 Chief Executive Accountable to the Board of Directors for recommending and implementing the strategic direction and for managing the day-to-day operations of GasNet.

-Document Name: Asset Management Plan (AMP) Effective from: 1 July 2024 Version: 13.0 Responsible Manager: Approved by Directors: 30 June 2024 Page 10 of 108 Chief Executive Approved by Directors.
-30 Julie 2024 rage 10 01 100
+Document Name: Asset Management Plan (AMP) Effective from: 1 July 2025 Version: 14.0 Responsible Ma Chief Executive 5 Approved by Directors: 30 June 2025 Page 10 of 109

-Role Accountabilities and Responsibilities (cont'd) Engineering Manager measurement) systems are designed, constructed, operated and maintained to ensure the safe, reliable and efficient transportation of gas through its systems.
-The Engineerin Manager is also responsible for the Public Safety Management System under GasNet's NZS7901:2008 certification.
+Role Accountabilities and Responsibilities (cont'd) Engineering Manager Responsible to the Chief Executive for ensuring that the gas distribution network (and measurement) systems are designed, constructed, operated and maintained to ensure the safe, reliable and efficient transportation of gas through its systems.
+The Engineering Manager is also responsible for the Public Safety Management System under GasNet's NZS7901:2014 certification.
 Engineering Planner Responsible to the Engineering Manager for advocating the asset strategy and developing, monitoring and analysing asset objectives, performance and reliability.
 This involves overseeing the long term activities on the network, GMS and non-infrastructure assets.
 Operations Engineer Responsible to the Engineering Manager for technical, planning & operational requirements associated with the design, construction, operation and maintenance of GasNet's gas distribution (network and GMS) system assets.
 Engineering Supervisor Responsible to the Engineering Manager for overseeing the construction, operation and maintenance of new and existing assets, and for the day to day management of employees, contractors and other service providers working on the assets.
 Finance & Administration Manager Responsible to the Chief Executive for financial, administration and inventory functions of the company.
 Responsible to the Chief Executive for managing the records and systems associated with the recording and management of GasNet's network asset records.
 Technicians Responsible to the Engineering Supervisor for completing the day to day construction, operation and maintenance activities on GasNet's gas distribution network (and GMS) system assets.